montimaj/ist5520-fs21-g4-mlproj/README.md

 •	All group members have joined the repository

-•	Use the repository to manage all your project documents including meeting schedules, meeting minutes, and the proposal (the instructor should be invited to verify this)
+•	Use the repository to manage all your project documents including meeting schedules, meeting minutes, and the proposal

 •The project proposal should include two sections: